epopisces/template_api_wrapper/TEMPLATE.md

 | authorname | toolname_api.py| spock ||
 | repo_name | maintain.ps1 | tools_sprocketwidget_api | only necessary if tools are intended to be used via git subtrees |

-### 2. Delete this file (TEMPLATE.md)
+2. Delete this file (TEMPLATE.md)

-Once the repository is ready for use, this file can be removed to keep the repository clean.
+> Once the repository is ready for use, this file can be removed to keep the repository clean.

-### 3. Update the README
+3. Update the README

-Don't neglect this step!
+> Don't neglect this step!
 Update the documentation to reflect the usage and nature of the API wrapper.

+## Update the *_api.py File for the API in Question

+Search for lines starting with `# TODO` to see what must be updated (for example defining for the API wrapper what methods are supported by the API)

 # API Wrapper Development Tips